ajsmit/R_courses/content/quantecol/chapters/02a-biodiversity.md

     name: Biodiversity Exercises
     url: /slides/BCB743/02-biodiversity.html
 subtitle: ""
 title: "2a.
-Measuring Biodiversity"
+Measuring Diversity"
 weight: 3
 ---

 In this Chapter we will look at the various measures of biodiversity, viz. α-, β- and γ-diversity.
+Deeper analysis is and compulsory reading is provided by David Zelený on his [Analysis of community data in R](https://www.davidzeleny.net/anadat-r/doku.php/en:diversity_analysis) website.

 <!--- # Topic 2: Measures of biodiversity --->